Bernardas-Labutis/MicroservicesDSL/README.md

 3. To run the generated projects, unzip the downloaded file, run start_projects.bat in the "microservice-architecture" folder.
 NOTE: there is a bug with the mvnw https://issues.apache.org/jira/browse/MWRAPPER-48, so if you getting while running the script, try to move the whole generated project to another location and run the script again.
 5. After the microservice projects starts, you can check if they successfully registered in the service registry by opening url http://localhost:PORT where PORT is the value provided in service registry port block.
-6. navigate to microservice-architecture/test and run run_test.bat to test if microservice layers connected successfully.
+6. Navigate to microservice-architecture/test and run run_test.bat to test if microservice layers connected successfully.